-Requirements Required Credits Additional Information English 4 Major concentration in Commedition Positing for Information and Literature English 4 Major concentration in Composition, Reading for Information, and Literature Mathematics 4 One of which must be Algebra 1 or its equivalent, or a higher-level mathematics course.
-Wathematics 7 maticinatics course.
+2007 -10 L 11 IIIII 2 g a Trauttonal 24-Creutt Stanuaru Diploma Requirements Required Credits Additional Information English 4 Major concentration in Composition, Reading for Information, and Literature Mathematics 4 One of which must be Algebra 1 or its equivalent, or a higher-level mathematics course.
 Science 3 Credits in Natural Science, two of which must have a laboratory component.
 Social Studies 3 1 credit World History; 1 credit United States History; 0.5 credit United States Government, 0.5 credit Economics World Languages 0 Not required for high school graduation, but required for State University System admission.
 (Two credits of the same language are recommended.)
-Fine Arts 1 One credit in fine or performing arts, speech and debate or practical arts (Eligible courses are specified in the Course Code Directory.)
-Option 1 Option 2 Schools may choose from one of two options to allow students to meet the Physical Education requirement.
+Fine Arts 1 One credit in fine or performing arts, speech and debate or practical arts.
+(Eligible courses are specified in the Course Code Directory.)
+Physical Education Option 1 Option 2 Schools may choose from one of two options to allow students to meet the Physical Education requirement.
 Option 1: .5 Health/Life Management + 5.
 Personal Fitness + .5 Physical Education Elective.
-Option 2: HOPE- One full credit of Physical Education to include the Physical Education 1.5 1 integration of Health/Life Management Skills.
-The Physical Education option chosen will affect the number of elective credits Electives 7.5 8 required for graduation.
-Total Credits 24 1 State Assessment Requirements Passing scores on the Grade 10 FCAT Reading and Math or scores or standardized tests that are concordant with the passing scores on the FCAT (ACT or SAT) Computer Competency Completion of one course from the approved list meeting NETS Standards of Demonstration of competency in a core course integrating technology of Demonstration of competency through a GLIDES project.
+Option 2: HOPE- One full credit of Physical Education to include the integration of Health/Life Management Skills.
+Electives 7.5 8 The Physical Education option chosen will affect the number of elective credits required for graduation.
+Total Credits 24 1 0 required for graduation.
+State Assessment Requirements Passing scores on the Grade 10 FCAT Reading and Math or scores on standardized tests that are concordant with the passing scores on the FCAT (ACT or SAT) Computer Competency Completion of one course from the approved list meeting NETS Standards or Demonstration of competency in a core course integrating technology or Demonstration of competency through a GLIDES project.
 Grade Point Average (GPA) Cumulative unweighted grade point average of 2.0 on a 4.0 scale.
 Service Learning Hours 40 Required